saeed0808/saeed-ahmed/README.md

 # 👋 Welcome to DevOps/SRE with Saeed Ahmed
 ## 🧑‍💻 About Me
-I am a Veratile **DevOps/SRE** with extensive experience in designing, automating, and optimizing modern infrastructures.
+I am a Versatile **DevOps/SRE** with extensive experience in designing, automating, and optimizing modern infrastructures.
 My journey in the IT industry has been marked by a passion for continuous improvement, seamless integration, and driving business success through reliable and scalable solutions.

 - 🔥 **Years of Experience**: Over 9+ years of hands-on experience in the DevOps & SRE field.
 - 🌐 **Expertise**: Specializing in cloud computing, CI/CD pipelines, automation, container orchestration, Infra management and infrastructure as code (IaC).